-How can I apply for a loan at Winmalee?
+How can I apply for a loan at Winmalee or another outlet?

 To receive a loan information pack contact us via -

-The Centre can also do NILS loans via the phone with documents either emailed or faxed to the Centre.
+The Centre can also do NILS loans via the phone with documents emailed to the Centre.

 For people coming for a loan via train we can meet with them in Springwood-Catholic care 3/163 Macquarie Road Springwood on Mondays or Tuesdays, phone 47544050 for more information.